Business Administration B.S.BA.

 Credit Hours Outside of the Grossman School of Business

-Students need to take at least 40 credits outside of the Grossman School of Business.
+Students need to take at least 40 credits outside of GSB.

-A student may complete an undergraduate minor in a discipline outside the Grossman School of Business, or an undergraduate certificate outside the Grossman School of Business to help fulfill the required 40 outside credits.
-The requirements for each undergraduate minor or undergraduate certificate are specified by the department or program supervising those programs.
-Up to two minor courses or two certificate courses may apply to Basic Business Core/Business Field/Interdisciplinary Theme/Business Concentration requirements.
-Please consult with an advisor in the Grossman School of Business to select an appropriate undergraduate minor or undergraduate certificate.
+A student may complete an undergraduate minor or co-major in a discipline outside GSB or an undergraduate certificate outside GSB to help fulfill the required 40 outside credits.
+The requirements for each undergraduate minor, co-major, or certificate are specified by the department or program supervising those programs.
+Up to two minor courses, two co-major courses, or two certificate courses may apply to Basic Business Core/Business Field/Interdisciplinary Theme/Business Concentration requirements.
+Please consult with an advisor in GSB's Center for Student Success to select an appropriate undergraduate minor, co-major, or certificate.

 University of Vermont Degree Requirements for Undergraduates